The previous names:

 This mural commemorates the mint of Brest in the 17th century.

-To the left is BelTelecom building
+To the left of the former school is BelTelecom building

 Artists finish their work (2007).